Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Step 1: Cleanse with Turmeric Kojic Soap (Adjusted)

-Use lukewarm water only.
-Never hot.
+Use lukewarm water only, never hot.
 Leave lather on for 30-60 seconds (shorter than summer).
-Rinse gently.
-Pat dry immediately.
+Rinse gently and pat dry right away.

 Step 2: Hydrating Toner